Coronavirus support and resources for governors

 During this difficult time for schools, their staff and pupils, the role of governance is as vital as ever.

-Even as schools remain closed to most pupils, effective governance is helping to provide assurance that school leaders are doing what they can to ensure children are safe and continuing to learn at home, and that steps are being taken to prepare for a safe re-opening.
+Effective governance is helping to provide assurance that school leaders are doing what they can to ensure children are safe and continuing learning.

 You probably didn’t imagine when you first decided to become a governor that you would be supporting a school through a pandemic, so below we’ve set out some advice and tips to help governors at this challenging time.